The CSIRO Low-Carb Diet was developed in Australia by the CSIRO.

 Very low-carbohydrate weight loss diet

-Below is the macronutrient profiles of the two diet groups which is evaluating weight loss.
+Below is the macronutrient profiles of the two diet groups.
 Note that the objective is to study long-term effects but the study is only lasted 12 months.

 The compliance rate for the low-carbohydrate diet was 60% and 70% for the low-fat diet.